 Preheat a large skillet, griddle or cast iron pan over medium high heat.

-Add the veggies to the pan.
-Season them with salt and pepper and cook until they start to soften (3-4 minutes).
+Add 1 zucchini, 2 cups of broccoli florets, 1 red and green bell pepper, to the pan.
+Season them with 1/2 teaspoon of salt and 1/2 teaspoon of pepper and cook until they start to soften (3-4 minutes).

-Toss in the butter and soy sauce.
+Toss in 2 tablespoons of butter and 2 tablespoons of soy sauce.
 Sauté for a few minutes until the butter is melted and all veggies are coated.

 Remove from the pan and serve while warm.
 Enjoy!